2026 Call for Contributions

 3. Posters

 Poster must enter the abstract for the topic presented and description of the presentation/poster presentation.
+Posters can not be presented virtually/online, all accepted poster authors would need to attend the conference in person.

 On submission of the proposal, the author(s) will receive an email confirming receipt.
-If you do not receive this email, please log into the conference interface at the EAJS conference website to check that your proposal is in there.
+If you do not receive this email, please log into the conference interface at the EAJS conference website to check that your proposal is there.

 If you cannot find this, please email the conference address eajs(at)nomadit.co.uk.